 Day 01: Drive from Pokhara to Banthanti and Trek to Ghorepani

-When you get off from a jeep in Banthanti, the trekking trail leads through rhododendron forests and waterfalls.
+When you get off the jeep in Banthanti, the trekking trail leads through rhododendron forests and waterfalls.

 Day 02: Hike to Poon Hill for Sunrise, Trek Back to Banthanti, and Drive to Pokhara

-You will wake up around 4:30–5:00 AM and begin the ascent to Poon Hill today, but starting to walk depends on the time of sunrise in different seasons.
+You will wake up around 4:30–5:00 AM and begin the ascent to Poon Hill today, but the start time depends on the sunrise time in different seasons.
 The hike takes about 45 minutes to an hour along a well-maintained trail, and a fast-walking regular hiker might reach it in 30 minutes.
 Upon reaching the viewpoint, you witness the mesmerizing sunrise illuminating peaks like Annapurna South, Machhapuchhre (Fishtail), Dhaulagiri, Baraha Shikhar, Himchuli, and Nilgiri.

 You can spend approximately an hour soaking in the breathtaking panorama of snow-capped mountains with hot drinks before descending back to Ghorepani for breakfast.

 After breakfast, you will walk back to Banthanti on the same trail, then drive back to Pokhara, which takes 3-4 hours.
-For the cost of the two days trek to Poon Hill, please contact us directly through our web or WhatsApp at +9779851043624.
+For the cost of the two-day trek to Poon Hill, please contact us directly through our website or WhatsApp at +9779851043624.

 Pokhara to Poon Hill 3-Day Trekking

-The 3-day trek from Pokhara to Poon Hill is a popular and scenic journey with less rush and more exploration compared to two days, but the walking hours will be longer.
-Short three days trekking to Poon Hill is a mix of cultural immersion and breathtaking mountain views in the Annapurna Himalayas.
+The 3-day trek from Pokhara to Poon Hill is a popular and scenic journey with less rush and more exploration than the 2-day trek, but the walking hours will be longer.
+A short three-day trek to Poon Hill is a mix of cultural immersion and breathtaking mountain views in the Annapurna Himalayas.
 You can see details about the 3-day short trek of Poon Hill below:

 Day 01: Drive from Pokhara to Birethanti and Trek to Ulleri